pantheon-systems/documentation/source/content/guides/new-dashboard/01-introduction.md

 ## Utility Navigation

-Your user icon, Gravatar, or <i className="fa fa-user-circle"></i> by default, gives you quick access to your User Settings and information about who you're logged in as.
+Your user icon, or Gravatar <i className="fa fa-user-circle"></i>, gives you quick access to your User Settings and information about who you're logged in as.

 ### Home